MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 1. When the confirmation appears, select **OK**, and follow the on-screen instructions.

     **Key points:**
-    - When you execute either the **lint** or **end to end** test, Azure uses a container service to provision a test machine to perform the actual test.
+    - When you execute either the **lint** or **end to end** test, Azure uses a container service to provision a test machine to do the actual test.
 For this reason, your test results may typically take several minutes to be returned.

 After a few moments, you see a listing in the Terminal pane similar to this example: